Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Abstract

 \section{Abstract}

-Trapped ions naturally host multiple motional modes alongside long-lived spin qubits, providing a scalable multimode bosonic register.
-Efficiently characterizing such bosonic registers requires the ability to access many motional modes with limited spin resources.
-Here we introduce a single-spin, multimode measurement primitive using dispersive shifts in the far-detuned multimode Jaynes-Cummings interaction.
-We implement a Ramsey sequence that maps phonon-number-dependent phases onto the spin, thereby realizing a multimode spin-dependent rotation (SDR).
-We also introduce a selective-decoupling scheme that cancels the phase induced by the carrier AC-Stark shift while preserving the phonon-number-dependent phase induced by the dispersive shift.
-Using this SDR-based Ramsey sequence on a single trapped ion, we experimentally extract two-mode Fock-state distributions, perform parity-based filtering of two-mode motional states, and realize a nondestructive single-shot measurement of a single-mode Fock state via repeated filtering steps.
+Dispersive shifts are a widely used tool for bosonic readout and control in circuit quantum electrodynamics, yet they remain relatively unexplored in trapped-ion motional systems.
+Here we introduce a unified framework for multimode phonon-number measurement and nondestructive single-shot superparity measurement, i.e., phonon-number measurement modulo $2^k$, using dispersive shifts in the far-detuned multimode Jaynes-Cummings interaction of a trapped ion system.
+We implement a Ramsey sequence that realizes a multimode spin-dependent rotation ($\operatorname{SDR}$) together with a selective decoupling scheme that cancels the phase induced by the carrier AC-Stark shift while preserving the phonon-number-dependent phase induced by the dispersive shift.
+Within this framework, we infer single-mode and two-mode Fock-state distributions from spin-population dynamics, use $\operatorname{SDR}$-based conditional parity operators with postselection to generate cat states and entangled coherent states, and realize nondestructive single-shot measurements of phonon number modulo $2$, $4$, and $8$ in the single-mode setting.
+These results open a new avenue for the use of multimode parity operators in trapped-ion bosonic systems.